danutibe07/To-Do-List/README.md

 # 📖 Awesome Books <a name="about-project"></a>

 > It's a book collection project.
-Use only JavaScript & CSS to build this.
+It was built with JavaScript , webpack & CSS.

 ### 🛠 Tech Stack <a name="tech-stack"></a>